zzzprojects/docs/entityframework.net/pages/TBD/documentations/ef-dbset.md

 ---
 PermaID: 1000104
-Title: Entity Framework DbSet - Learn What is a DbSet and How to Use it
+Title: Entity Framework DbSet - Learn What a DbSet Is and How to Use It
 MetaDescription: Unlock the power of Entity Framework by learning how a dbset works and which methods you can use.
-LastMod: 2023-02-19
+LastMod: 2025-06-18
 Tags: model dbset
 ---

-# Entity Framework DbSet: Discover What is a DbSet and How to Use it
+# Entity Framework DbSet: Discover What a DbSet Is and How to Use It

 In Entity Framework, the DbSet class represents an entity set that can be used for the database operation, such as create, read, update, and delete.